Cell detection workflow >

 • Neural Network: Uses machine learning in conjunction with neural-network classifiers to identify neuronal cell subtypes.

-• Use the slider or type a number into the box to specify the filter strength.
+• Use the slider or type a number into the box to specify the filter strength; the higher the value, the more background noise is removed.

 • Select a neural network from the drop-down menu.

-2. Click Preview and review the cell detection results.
-Adjust settings as needed and repeat.
+2. Click Preview and review the cell detection results for the current field of view displayed onscreen.

 3. When you are satisfied with the preview results, click Next Step to move to the final step of the workflow, step 4.
 Filter and Finalize.